dokku/dokku/docs/getting-started/install/dreamhost.md

-# Install Dokku on DreamHost Cloud Server with cloud-init
+# DreamHost Cloud Server Installation Notes

 Cloud-init script can be used to automate installation of Dokku on Dreamhost (or any other OpenStack-compatible cloud with minimal